joeshaw824/rlims/README.md

 To begin with, you can set up the ODBC connection which connects to the server mirror version of the DLIMS database using `connect_odbc()`.

+Note: the get_columns function currently relies on a deprecated function which I need to fix.

 ``` r
 library(rlims)